Michigan GOP leader calls top Democrats ‘witches,’ jokes about assassination of Republicans

 Weiser tweeted Friday evening that he “should have chosen [his] words more carefully” when speaking Thursday to members of his party, but said his statements were taken out of context and that “anyone who knows me understands I would never advocate for violence.”
-The chairman, who said he would not resign from the Board of Regents, noted he had spoken with the two Republican representatives he indirectly mentioned.
+The chairman, who said he would not resign from the Board of Regents, noted that he had spoken with the two Republican representatives he indirectly mentioned.
 He did not directly address criticism of the “witches” phrasing.

 Weiser’s rhetoric toward Democrats and Republicans opposing the former president comes at a time when elected officials villainized by Trump and other GOP leaders have faced armed protests, harassment and death threats.